Mohammed Dahlan (Fatah – Democratic Reform Bloc)

 Throughout this time, Dahlan has reportedly maintained strong links to the Israeli security establishment and political leaders, including minister of defence and right-wing politician Avigdor Lieberman.
 More recently, he has been using his strong relations with regional powers to insert himself back into Palestinian politics.
 This reportedly included a three-way deal with the Egyptian government and Hamas which would allow him to make a political return to the Gaza Strip.

-Born in 1961, Dahlan grew up in Khan Younis refugee camp and was a founding member and leader of Fatah’s al-Shabiba, the youth arm of the party, which played a significant role in the First Intifada.
-Following the signing of the Oslo Accords in 1993, he was appointed to head the Preventive Security (PS) in Gaza with a mandate to supress local opposition to the PLO.
+Born in 1961, Dahlan grew up in Khan Younis refugee camp and was a founding member and leader of Fatah’s al-Shabiba, the youth arm of the party, while a student at Gaza University.
+Israel deported him from Gaza in January 1987 to Jordan.
+From there he joined Yasser Arafat and the exiled PLO/Fatah leadership in Tunis.
+Following his return to the OPT in 1994 as part of the Oslo Accords, he was appointed to head the Preventive Security (PSF) in Gaza with a mandate to supress local opposition to the PLO.